 Welcome to my Italy series!
 As our trip is coming closer each day, I decided to share some tips and advice how to plan a perfect Italy itinerary for your one week visit.
 Don’t get me wrong – Italy is so amazing, you could spend years exploring it.
 There is no best way to see Italy in a week, it just wouldn’t cover even most basic attractions!
 However, if you plan your time wisely, you could still get the most out of a one week Italy itinerary.
 For instance, you could take a detour to Venice – have a look at these wonderful Instagrammable places in Venice for an inspiration!

 Italy itinerary: Your entry and exit points

-To make the most out of your perfect week in this amazing, beautiful country, consider arriving and departing from different cities.
+For the best way to see Italy in a week, consider arriving and departing from different cities.
 In our case this is going to be Rome as an entry point and Milan (Bergamo) on the way back.
 The two cities are also hubs of major European low cost carriers, which makes them very budget friendly!
 For example, we managed to buy our return tickets from Helsinki for as low as 100€ per person!

 Another reason for precisely these cities – there is just so much to see there and in between them!
 If you look at the map of Italy, you can see that some of the coolest places are pretty much on the way from Rome to Milan.
 Of course, we managed to squeeze most of them in our awesome one week Italy itinerary.
 How?
 Have a look at our schedule below (each day numbered).